jonarmstrong-github/CF-CODE102-READING-NOTES/CODE102-DAY02-CLASS04-READING-NOTES.md

 Structure vs Presentation - Structure is the semantics and presentation is how it is dressed up.

-Symantic elements - elements with a meaning.
+Symantec elements - elements with a meaning.

 Selector - In CSS selectors are patterns used to select the element you want to style.

-## LEARNING THAT OCCURED AND PROBLEMS THAT ARE SOLVED
+## LEARNING THAT OCCURRED AND PROBLEMS THAT ARE SOLVED

 ## PROBLEMS THAT HAVE TIMED OUT BEFORE RESOLUTION